seratch/signedrequest4j/readme.markdown

-# SignedRequest4J : A Java library supporting OAuth 1.0 signing
+# SignedRequest4J : A Java library supporting OAuth 1.0 signing and verifying

 ## What's this?

-SignedRequest4J is a Java library supporting OAuth 1.0 signing.
+SignedRequest4J is a Java library supporting OAuth 1.0 signing and verifying.

 This library supports sending OAuth 1.0 signed HTTP requests and verifying the signature of requests.